buckeyejs/buckeyejs-cfp-2015/README.md

 For years, Buckeye Nation has played host to C#, Java, Python, Mobile and UX conferences.
 It's time we had a conference built by JavaScript developers for JavaScript developers so we can explore the future of the language in all its bountiful glory.

+BuckeyeJS 2015 will be held on Saturday, October 24, 2015 in capital city Columbus, OH.
+This year's CFP closes on June 30, 2015.

 # Speaking @ BuckeyeJS